dantheman454/habit_app/docs/mindmap/glossary.md

 - **Usage**: Define how often an item repeats
 - **Example**: `{"type": "daily", "until": "2024-12-31"}` for daily until year end
+- **Note**: Operation validators include `'monthly'` and `'yearly'` types, but these are not implemented in the actual recurrence logic
 - **Reference**: See [Data Model](./data_model.md#recurrence-system) for detailed types and rules

 ### Performance and Optimization